jfcherng/php-diff/UPGRADING/UPGRADING_v6.md

   - Constant `RendererConstant::RENDERER_TYPES`
   - Constant `AbstractRenderer::IS_TEXT_RENDERER`

-- Now a `Renderer` has `render()` API, but a `Differ` does not.
+- Now a `Renderer` has `render()` method, but a `Differ` does not.
-  But if you use those classes by yourself, it should be written like below.
+  If you use those classes by yourself, it should be written like below.

   ```php
   use Jfcherng\Diff\Differ;